-- Attendant Care – supervision or assistance with bathing, hair washing, shaving, dressing, toileting, medication, eating or transferring usually for an hour two-three times per week.
+- Attendant Care – Attendant Care provides supervision or assistance with bathing, hair washing, shaving, dressing, toileting, medication, eating or transferring usually for an hour two-three times per week.

 - Chore – Chore services help with heavy housework usually for four hours once annually.

 - Homemaker – Homemaker services Include light housekeeping, laundry, shopping for a couple hours every week or two

 - Respite Care – An in-home substitute caregiver can provide temporary relief of caregiving responsibilities for non-paid primary caregivers.
 Usually provided for four hours once a week.

 An assessment is completed to determine if there are service needs that can be met by services provided by the AAA or other community-based service providers.
 The assessment will include evaluation of problems that limit activities carried out in everyday life.
 For example, arthritis may make it difficult or impossible to vacuum, do laundry, or get in and out of the bathtub.

 The cost varies based on the type of service and the availability of a funding source to pay for services in whole or in part.
 Services may be on a sliding scale fee or donation basis.
 There is no charge for assessment and coordination of services.